fbenites/TRANSLIT/README.md

 The experiments of the paper can be retraced with the use of the scripts abalation_study.py, classification_experiments.py and cnn_classification.py in the code directory.
 For their use, the data in artefact is used.
 To recreate this data, you need to download the original data (17G zipped) with download_data.sh.
 Afterward you should run run_preprare_data.sh.

+## Troubleshooting

+the artefacts are quite large, so git lfs needs to be installed:
+$ sudo apt install git-lfs
+$ git lfs install --local
+$ git lfs fetch